 Features: automatic exposure, one-touch selfie mode

 Do you remember that thrill of suspense you used to have when you took a roll of film in to be developed after a trip, not knowing what to expect?
 With a simple old-school film camera you can relive that thrill by taking candid snaps of your road trip and waiting until later to get them developed (or, perhaps, forgetting about the film in the back of a drawer for a few years for a REAL surprise).
-This one comes pre-loaded with 35mm film in case you forgot how!
+This better-than-a-disposable camera features color gels to make your photos unique and comes pre-loaded with 35mm film in case you forgot how to load it yourself!